 - More Information

 Short Description The 253 ft Wainhouse Tower was originally commissioned as a chimney for the local dye works by John Edward Wainhouse in the late 19th century.
 The structure was never actually used as a working chimney and as such, is regarded by many as one of Britain's finest follies.
-The Tower is open to the public on Bank Holidays and other select days through the year (please see below) and is available for Private Ascents.
+The Tower is open to the public on Bank Holidays (please see below for the 2018 dates) and is available for Private Ascents.
 For those brave enough to tackle the 403 steps to the viewing gallery at the top, the stunning views make it well worth the climb.
 Click on the hyperlink below for video photo take using a drone of the awesome views from the top of the tower!
-Ascents of the Tower were available 11am to 4pm (last ascent 3.30pm) on the following dates in 2017 Easter Monday April 17th May Day Monday May 1st Spring Bank Monday May 29th Father’s Day Sunday 18th June August Bank Monday August 28th Adults £2.50, Children £2, Family £8 Type Family, Historic Sites & Trails Location Halifax Address King Cross, Halifax, HX1 3JF Phone Number 01422 288001 Web Address https://www.youtube.com/watch?v=vkGsWDBLxFQ&app=desktop Recharge Point No
+The tower is open on bank holidays, between 11am to 4pm (last ascent 3.30pm) on the following dates: Easter Monday April 2nd May Day Monday May 7th Spring Bank Monday May 28th August Bank Monday August 27th Adult £3 Children & Adult Passport to Leisure Holders (PPL) £2.50 Child PPL £2 Family ticket ( 2 Adult & 2 Children ) £10 Private ascent for 1.5 hrs Maximum 50 people £150 (£125 + vat) for a week day viewing £210 (£175+vat) for a Saturday viewing £300 (£250 + vat) for a Sunday viewing Type Family, Historic Sites & Trails Location Halifax Address King Cross, Halifax, HX1 3JF Phone Number 07540 674307 Web Address www.youtube.com/watch?v=vkGsWDBLxFQ&app=desktop Recharge Point No

 - Location & Map